 BJC Institute of Health

-The 680,000 square-foot BJC Institute of Health (BJCIH) at Washington University School of Medicine is an 11-story research building housing laboratories and research support facilities.
+The 680,000 square-foot Steven & Susan Lipstein BJC Institute of Health (BJCIH) at Washington University School of Medicine is an 11-story research building housing laboratories and research support facilities.
 The $235 million building, supported by a $30 million naming gift from BJC HealthCare, opened in December 2009.
 It is Washington University’s largest building.

-Creation of the plaza was made possible by a naming gift from Robert G. and Ellen Clark, longtime donors and friends of Washington University.
-Clark is chairman and chief executive of St. Louis-based Clayco Construction Co., one of the nation’s largest design-builders.
-The Ellen S. Clark Hope Plaza is named for Ellen Clark, who passed away March 16, 2010.
+The building faces The Ellen S. Clark Hope Plaza, designed by world-renowned artist Maya Lin.
+Creation of the plaza was made possible by the generosity of many donors, including Robert G. and Ellen Clark, longtime friends of Washington University.
+The plaza is named for Ellen Clark, who passed away March 16, 2010.